 A little know-how and a pinch of patience will help you get some spring, summer, and fall joy out of your patio.

 Of course, no one is saying to become a patio homesteader.
-Developing a simple pot gardening hobby might be rewarding in so many ways – it helps you to become more mindful of what you eat, taking care of plants is a natural destresser and an antidepressant, and lush plants create a sense of pride and accomplishment.
+Developing a simple pot gardening hobby might be rewarding in so many ways.
+For example, it helps you become more mindful of what you eat.
+Taking care of plants is a natural destresser and an antidepressant.
+Lush plants create a sense of pride and accomplishment.
 What’s not to like about a vegetable garden?